 Ann is people oriented with a dynamic, inclusive, and engaging personality.
 She is a strong advocate for others and motivated to empower people around her.
 Ann enjoys many activities and is passionate about her involvement in church ministries of the greater Rochester area.

 Lynn brought over 20 years of conference and event planning experience to RIT when she joined the Office of Government & Community Relations in 2005.
 She holds a Bachelor of Science in Hospitality Management from Florida International University.
-Currently as Assistant Vice President of Special Events and Conferences, Lynn oversees the conference staff, serves as Director of Brick City Homecoming & Family Weekend, and represents the division on various university committees.
-Much of her responsibilities have a community relations focus with her management annually of RIT’s ever-increasing presence in the Rochester Fringe Festival and in assuming the logistical role for the annual Davis Awards.
+Currently as Associate Vice President of Community Relations and Special Events, Lynn oversees the conference and events staff, serves as Director of Brick City Homecoming & Family Weekend, and represents the division on various university committees.
+Much of her responsibilities have a community relations focus with her management annually of RIT’s ever-increasing presence in the Rochester Fringe Festival and in the logistical role for the annual Davis Distinguished Public Service Awards.

 I began my career at RIT in 2008 as a Senior Staff Assistant in the Center for Residence Life.
 During my time with Residence Life I provided support to the leadership team, budget management and assisted in planning many of the department events.
 In my personal time I enjoy home remodeling projects and spending time with family and friends.